openvinotoolkit/training_extensions/docs/source/guide/explanation/additional_features/tiling.rst

     ote eval Custom_Object_Detection_Gen3_SSD --test-data-roots tests/assets/small_objects --load-weights <path_to_exported_model>/openvino.xml

 .. warning::
-    Tiling trades off speed for accuracy as it increases the number of images to be processed.
-Therefore, it is normal to see a longer training and inference time when tiling is enabled.
+    When tiling is enabled, there is a trade-off between speed and accuracy as it increases the number of images to be processed.
+    As a result, longer training and inference times are expected.
+If you encounter GPU out of memory errors, you can mitigate the issue by reducing the number of batches through the command-line interface (CLI) or by adjusting the batch size value in ``template.yaml`` file located in the workspace.